Marsha Levick: Career

 Marsha Levick finished the Friends Select School, Pennsylvania and graduated from the University of Pennsylvania and Temple University Law School.

 She and three other Temple University Law graduates founded the Juvenile Law Center in 1975.

 She had led the Juvenile Law Center litigation before the Pennsylvania Supreme Court related Kids for cash scandal in Luzerne County, Pennsylvania.

 She co-authored child advocates' amicus briefs for a number of cases before the Supreme Court: Roper v.
 Simmons, Graham v.
 Florida, J. D. B. v.
 North Carolina, and Miller v.
-Alabama and served as a co-councel in Montgomery v.
+Alabama and served as a co-counsel in Montgomery v.
 Louisiana.

 She is an adjunct professor at the University of Pennsylvania Law School and Temple University Beasley School of Law.

 Personal

 Her father was an oncologist and her mother was a psychologist who founded the first graduate-level art therapy program in the country at Hahnemann University Hospital.

-Levick is married to Tom Innis, a Philadelphia public defender and they have two daughters.
+Levick is married to Tom Innis, a Philadelphia public defender.
+She has two daughters from a previous marriage.